NSoiffer/MathCAT/docs/nav-commands.md

 (a summary/outline) after each move
 * Navigation mode: navigate by subexpression, small piece, or character (shift+down/up arrow will cycle to smaller/larger modes and then wrap around).
-See next section for explanations of these modes.
+See the text after the table for explanations of these modes.

 <span style='color:gray'>NYI</span> = Not Yet Implemented